Music in Play: Beginner's Guide to Sync Licensing - Tips and Tricks of the Trade

 2. Music Supervisors.
 These are creative and legal experts whose entire job is to find the right music for a scene or ‘cue’, manage the music budget, and clear and license that music on behalf of their client or employer (project by project).
 The supervision world is a small one, there are only roughly 800 - 1000 music supervisors in the western world operating at any given time (depending on how you define them).
 These really are the people you want to get your music to, the only drawback is that there are tens of thousands of other music companies and individuals who are doing the same thing.
 It’s an insanely competitive market, and the world is massively oversaturated with music.
 The key here is curation, which brings me to my next point in the chain.

 3. Record Labels, Production Libraries Companies, Music Publishers, and Sync Agents.
-Your best bet of getting your music placed in anything is having good working relationships with one of these three.
+Your best bet of getting your music placed in anything is having good working relationships with one of these four.
 Each has their own pros and cons, and each work slightly differently.
 We’ll look at each in the next section.

 So, what are your options?

 Music Publishers - Publishers have always exploited sync licenses in favour of the artists & writers.
 It’s one of their main revenue streams.
 It’s one of the reasons you should want to sign to a publisher.
 Publishers will take a % of your royalties, as well as your sync fees if they get you a placement, this will be agreed upon in your contract with them.